mgruben/digit-recognition/proposal.md

 ## Background
 [Neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) are effective [function approximators](http://neuralnetworksanddeeplearning.com/chap4.html), but it turns out that the deeper the neural net is, the [more complicated](https://en.wikipedia.org/wiki/Deep_learning#Applications) are the tasks it can perform.

-Among these complicated tasks is digit recognition
+Among these complicated tasks is digit recognition.
 ![digit recognition](http://techglam.com/wp-content/uploads/2013/10/reCAPTCHA.jpg)

 ## Problem Statement